nawawi/klish/doc/klish.md

 #### Comments

 The "!" symbol is a comment for the Klish.
 Each line starting with the "!" consider as a comment so this line will be ignored by the Klish.
 The konfd daemon can output a current state of running-config.
 The previous text is an example of such output.
 Generally the comments are not really stored by the konfd.
-The konfd automatically inserts "!" beetween first level running-config entries for more human readable view.
+The konfd automatically inserts "!" between first level running-config entries for more human readable view.

 #### Path